 Download: Missouri Lead-Based Paint Disclosure Form (PDF)

-The following lease agreement disclosures and addendums are not required by Missouri law in residential lease agreements, but either help reduce future conflicts with tenants or reduce legal liability for landlords.
+The following lease agreement disclosures and addenda are not required by Missouri law in residential lease agreements, but assist with tenant management and help limit landlord liability.

 Sources